igrishaev/dos-and-donts/README.md

 - For message processing, use text format but not binary one.
 You are not Google with their proto-bufs invented to break down network limitations.

-- Writing logs in file and `tail`ing them via SSH is a mess.
-Write all the logs into (remote) syslog, either your own or SaaS.
+- Writing logs in a file and `tail`ing them via SSH is a mess.
+Write all the logs into (remote) syslog, either your own one or any third-party one.
 Syslog brings huge capabilities with logs processing.

-- Never commit the master branch directly (set it up into your Git config).
+- Never commit to master branch directly (set that option in your Git config).
 Use the simplest Git pipeline you can imagine:

   ```
   master -> feature-branch -> commits -> pull request -> review -> merge